stonepros/stone/doc/releases/nautilus.rst

   via the ``ceph tell mds.<foo> cache drop`` command or large reductions in the cache size will no longer cause service unavailability.

-* The CephFS MDS behavior with recalling caps has been significantly improved to not attempt recalling too many caps at once, leading to instability.
+* The StoneFS MDS behavior with recalling caps has been significantly improved to not attempt recalling too many caps at once, leading to instability.
   MDS with a large cache (64GB+) should be more stable.